 8.1 Load Balancing

-It is recognized that the LDF architecture described in subclause 6.1.1.1.3 is able to serve as a generic Load Balancing mechanism.
+It is recognized that an LDF architecture based on LDF as described in this TR is recommended for IMS Load Balancing.

 It is recognized that the procedure described in subclause 6.1.1.2.2 is able to be used for P-CSCF Load Balancing during initial registration.